eyern/Quotes/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Installation
+## Installations
-### Cloning
-+ '''Make sure you have all the Requirements or running angular apps installed such as node,npm, tsc and watchman'''
++ '''Make sure you have all the Requirements or running angular apps installed such as node,npm, tsc'''
-+ '''Clone the project into your machine from https://github.com/Imma7/Quotes.git '''
++ '''Clone the project into your machine from https://github.com/eyern/quotes.git '''
 + '''Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.'''

-## Live Demo
+## Live site
-To view the page click here: [QUOTES](https://imma7.github.io/Quotes/)
+To view the page click here: [QUOTES](https://eyern.github.io/quotes/)

 ## Technology Used
-+ Angular JS
+ -Angular JS
-+ HTML
-+ CSS

-## Contributions
-Pull requests are encouraged
+ -HTML
+ -CSS
 ## Contact Details
-You can contact me at immamugambi@gmail.com
+You can contact me at eyernfuture@gmail.com

 ## License

-Copyright (c) 2018 **Immanuel Mugambi**
+Copyright (c) 2019 **Ian Kipkoech**